logo phplogo phpmin

 • Don’t Come Bet

-You can make a Don’t Come bet any time after the Come Out roll.
-You win this bet on the next roll if the shooter rolls a 2 or 3.
-The bet is a push if the shooter rolls a 12.
+You can make a Don’t bet any time after the Come Out roll.
+You win this Bet on the next roll if the shooter rolls a 2 or 3.
+The Bet is a push if the shooter rolls a 12.

 If the shooter rolls any other number, this number becomes your point – separate from the shooter’s point.
-You then win the bet if the shooter rolls a 7 before your point is rolled and lose if the shooter rolls your point.
-Like the Don’t Pass bet, the house has a tiny 1.36% advantage.
-However, if you take full odds, you can shave this down to 0.0027% per bet.
+You then win the Bet if the shooter rolls a seven before your point is rolled and lose if the shooter rolls your point.
+Like the Don’t Pass Bet, the house has a tiny 1.36% advantage.
+However, if you take full odds, you can shave this down to 0.0027% per Bet.

 • Taking Odds Bet

-In a wrong-way bet, you can make Take Odds bets.
-You win a Take Odds bet when the corresponding bet, Don’t Place, or Don’t Come, wins.
+In a wrong-way bet, you can make Odds bets.
+You win a Take Odds bet when the corresponding Bet, Don’t Place, or Don’t Come, wins.
 A Taking Odds bet is always even money, so the house advantage is zero.
-You should always max out on your Take Odds bets.
+It would help if you always maxed out on your Take Odds bets.

 The Second Lowest House Edge – Betting the Right Way in Craps

-The Pass and Come lines have a 1.47% house edge, though this can be cut down to a miniscule 0.0038% house advantage if you lay full odds.
-However, the house advantage rockets all the way anywhere from 9% to 33% if you make a Pass or Come bet after the come-out roll.
+The Pass and Come lines have a 1.47% house edge, though this can be reduced to a minuscule 0.0038% house advantage if you lay full odds.
+However, the house advantage rockets anywhere from 9% to 33% if you make a Pass or Come Bet after the come-out roll.
 Called a put bet, this is a bet only rank beginners make.

 • Pass Bet

-In a Pass Line bet, you are betting that the player will roll a 7 on the come-out roll or will roll the point in any subsequent roll.
-You lose if the player rolls a 2, 3, or 12 on the come-out roll or a 7 on any rolls after the come-out roll.
+In a Pass Line bet, you are betting that the player will roll a seven on the come-out roll or will roll the point in any subsequent roll.
+You lose if the player rolls a 2, 3, or 12 on the come-out roll or a seven on any rolls after the come-out roll.

 • Come Bet